Posted on Wednesday 04 December 2019

 Break a big goal (like saving up enough money for a downpayment on a house) into smaller ones.
 These smaller goals could be putting aside $50 each month into a savings account, or saving all of your spare change in a jar.
 We can all agree that both of those feel much less intimidating than saying, “I have to save $5,000 by next year.”

 Even if your progress is slow at first, that’s OK.
 Any progress, no matter how fast or how slow, is worthwhile when it comes to achieving financial goals!
+Now you are on your way to living like the rich.
+If you live in the Burnaby area, you should also check out their public library.
+They have some great books on goal setting.

 How often do you tell yourself that you’ll make a lifestyle change and never follow through?
 We’ve all made New Year resolutions that we throw to the wayside—and whether it’s your resolution to hit the gym every day or a pledge to adopt better financial habits, holding yourself accountable is key.